Future Dates to be announced

 Day 10: Departure

 Price includes: 5 nights hotel accommodation; 4 nights camping; All camping equipment; Trekking and camp staff; Ground transportation; Sightseeing; Local Bhutanese guide; Entrance fees to sites and museums; Government taxes and fees.
-HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.
+Services of a knowledgeable HE Travel tour host (with a minimum number of participants); HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 We don’t suggest arriving early in Bhutan.
 If you must because of flights, we can arrange additional nights and accommodations in Paro.